pinhorenan/DungeonClash/README.md

-# Dungeon Clash
+Dungeon Clash

-Dungeon Clash é um projeto desenvolvido para a disciplina de Programação Orientada a Objetos na Universidade Federal de Pelotas.
+Dungeon Clash is a project developed for the Object-Oriented Programming course at the Federal University of Pelotas.

-## Sobre o Projeto
+About the Project

-O projeto tem como objetivo principal a implementação de um sistema básico de RPG, inspirado nos famosos RPGs de mesa como Dungeons & Dragons.
-Desenvolvido inteiramente em Java, visa consolidar os principais conceitos de Orientação a Objetos através da criação de um sistema com um número reduzido de classes e métodos, facilitando tanto a adição de novas funcionalidades quanto a manutenção do código.
+The project's main objective is the implementation of a basic RPG system, inspired by famous tabletop RPGs like Dungeons & Dragons.
+Developed entirely in Java, it aims to solidify the key concepts of Object-Oriented Programming through the creation of a system with a reduced number of classes and methods, facilitating both the addition of new features and the maintenance of the code.

-## Desenvolvedores
+Developers

-O projeto foi desenvolvido no primeiro semestre de 2024 (segundo semestre letivo de 2023 na UFPel) por três alunos do curso de Ciência da Computação:
+The project was developed in the first semester of 2024 (second academic semester of 2023 at UFPel) by three Computer Science students:

-- Renan Monteiro de Pinho
+Renan Monteiro de Pinho
-- Gabriel Moura
+Gabriel Moura
-- Luis Rasch
+Luis Rasch

-## Como Contribuir
+How to Contribute

-Se deseja contribuir com o projeto, sinta-se à vontade para:
+If you wish to contribute to the project, feel free to:

-- Abrir issues relatando bugs ou sugerindo novas funcionalidades.
+Open issues reporting bugs or suggesting new features.
-- Realizar pull requests com melhorias no código.
+Make pull requests with code improvements.

-## Licença
+License

-Este projeto está licenciado sob a [Licença MIT](LICENSE).
+This project is licensed under the MIT License.